Redmar-van-den-Berg/HiFi-assembly/README.md

 for details.
 In the `subsample_table`, you can put every input bam file on a new line, as can be seen [here](https://github.com/Redmar-van-den-Berg/HiFi-assembly/blob/main/tests/pep/subsample_two_bamfiles.csv).
-Be sure to include every sample that is present in the `subsample_table` in the `sample_table` as well (as shown [here](https://github.com/Redmar-van-den-Berg/HiFi-assembly/blob/main/tests/pep/samples_two_bamfiles.csv)), otherwise the samples specified in the `subsample_table` will not be included
+Be sure to include the sample name for every sample in the `sample_table` as well (as shown [here](https://github.com/Redmar-van-den-Berg/HiFi-assembly/blob/main/tests/pep/samples_two_bamfiles.csv)), otherwise the samples specified in the `subsample_table` will not be included